nevermined-io/nvm-docs/docs/architecture/specs/Spec-FL.md

 1. The CONSUMER / Data Scientist locks the payment
 1. The CONSUMER / Data Scientist requests the execution of the participant
-1. The Gateway checks if the CONSUMER / Data Scientist has the permissions to execute the participant on the data
+1. The NODE checks if the CONSUMER / Data Scientist has the permissions to execute the participant on the data
 1. The Nevermined compute sets up the environment
 1. The participants access the data and performs the machine learning task